Ch'oe Cheu: Religious activities

 Donghak was largely a combination of Korean shamanism, Daoism, Buddhism and Neo-Confucianism.
 The evidence of the latter is clearly discernible only from the middle stage of Suun's thought onward, an indication of his evolving theology.
-However, according to So Jeong Park, Donghak is not merely a "syncretism of Asian philosophical traditions seasoned with Korean aspirations for modernization", rather it was a "novel or original school of thought".
+However, according to So Jeong Park, Donghak is not merely a "syncretism of Asian philosophical traditions seasoned with Korean aspirations for modernization", but rather a "novel or original school of thought".
 On the other hand, an earlier evaluation by Susan Shin emphasized the continuity of Donghak with a spiritual branch of Neo-Confucianism exemplified by the teaching of Wang Yangming.

-Suun's concept of the singular God (Cheonju/Sangje) or God/Heaven, seemed to reflect that of Catholicism, although it differed with respect to ideas of transience and immanence.
+Suun's concept of the singular God (Cheonju/Sangje) or God/Heaven seemed to reflect that of Catholicism, though it differed in its views on transience and immanence.
 Also, like Catholicism, Donghak was communal and egalitarian.
 Orthodox Neo-Confucians in power at the time of its founding viewed Catholicism and Donghak as threats in two ways.
-First, if there are many gods, no single god had the power to challenge the existing Confucian order.
+First, if there are many gods, no single god has the power to challenge the existing Confucian order.
 However, a believer in an omniscient God or God/Heaven might put His demands above those of a human king.
-Believers would also be expected to shun other gods and thus hold themselves apart from those with less dogmatic beliefs and thereby disrupting the harmony of the kingdom.
-Second, Catholicism and Donghak practiced group rituals which were beyond the control of the government, furthermore they demanded the right to practice those rituals.
-In other words, they engendered a concept of religious freedom which was new to Korea.
-Although Suun attempted to distinguish Donghak and Catholicism, government officials confused the two and both were suppressed.
+Believers would also be expected to shun other gods and thereby hold themselves apart from those with less dogmatic beliefs, thereby disrupting the harmony of the kingdom.
+Second, Catholicism and Donghak practiced group rituals that were beyond the control of the government; they demanded the right to practice those rituals.
+In other words, they introduced a concept of religious freedom new to Korea.
+Although Suun attempted to distinguish Donghak and Catholicism, government officials confused the two, and both were suppressed.

-According to Susan Shin, He learned that he was suspected of Catholicism and from June 1861 to March 1862 he had to take refuge in Jeolla province to avoid arrest, spending the winter in a Buddhist temple in Namwon.
-While there he wrote important parts of his scripture, including Discussions of Learning, Song of Encouraging Learning and Poem on Spiritual Training.
+According to Susan Shin, He learned that he was suspected of Catholicism, and from June 1861 to March 1862, he had to take refuge in Jeolla province to avoid arrest, spending the winter in a Buddhist temple in Namwon.
+While there, he wrote important parts of his scripture, including Discussions of Learning, Song of Encouraging Learning, and Poem on Spiritual Training.

-Estimates of the number of his followers prior to his arrest in 1863 ranged from hundreds to tens of thousands and he became famous throughout the peninsula.
+Estimates of the number of his followers before his arrest in 1863 ranged from hundreds to tens of thousands, and he became famous throughout the peninsula.
 He had established assemblies in at least twelve villages and towns.
-These were located primarily the southeastern part of Joseon Korea.
+These were primarily located in the southeastern part of Joseon Korea.